11 Natural Resources Scholarships (January 2026) | Scholarships That Work

 What scholarships are available for Natural Resources majors?

-There are 11 scholarships available for pursuing a Natural Resources major as of December 2025.
-You can find tens of Natural Resources scholarships available for high school senior, college senior, college junior, post-graduate, and colleges.
-Some prominent Natural Resources scholarships for students include the Walter and Mabel Schultz Scholarship, the Freehold Soil Conservation District Scholarship, and the Grossman Scholarship.
-You can find Natural Resources scholarships for pursuing your four-year, community college, two-year, or undergraduate.
+There are 11 scholarships available for pursuing a Natural Resources major as of January 2026.
+You can find tens of Natural Resources scholarships available for high school senior, college senior, college, post-graduate, and college juniors.
+Some prominent Natural Resources scholarships for students include the Delton Sportsmen's Club Scholarship, the Truman D. Picard Scholarship, and the Timothy L. Taschwer Scholarship.
+You can find Natural Resources scholarships for pursuing your undergraduate, four-year, community college, or two-year.

 How do I find scholarships for Natural Resources majors?

 You can find scholarship financial aid for studying Natural Resources by using a scholarship search engine like Scholarships That Work, which has 11 Natural Resources scholarships with an average award amount of $2,841.
-You can also find scholarships to pursue Natural Resources by inquiring with organizations that offer STEM scholarships, like the Community Foundation for the Fox Valley Region, Inc., the Freehold Soil Conservation District, the Volunteers for Outdoor Colorado, or the South Dakota Board of Regents.
+You can also find scholarships to pursue Natural Resources by inquiring with organizations that offer STEM scholarships, like the Wisconsin Dells Educational Foundation, the Intertribal Timber Council, the Tau Kappa Epsilon Educational Foundation, or the Greater Kanawha Valley Foundation.

 How do I apply for Natural Resources scholarships?